Car Insurance in Michigan

 - Residual bodily injury/property damage liability insurance.

 Personal Injury Protection will pay your medical expenses from injuries that you might suffer from a car accident.

 You have the option of coordinating your health insurance with your PIP coverage.
 If you do so, your health insurance will pay for your medical bills up to the limits of your health insurance policy first.
 Your PIP insurance will cover the rest.

-If your injuries keep you from working your normal job, PIP will also pay up to 85% of what you would have earned in income if you weren’t hurt, with a current limit of $5,189 per month for a maximum of 3 years.
+If your injuries keep you from working your normal job, PIP will also pay you a percentage of what you would have earned in income if you weren't hurt.
+This benefit is available for a maximum of 3 years.
 Limits change annually, so be sure to check with your insurance company when applying.